Zaydiscool777/after-the-beep/README.md

 ## Scripts
-Some shell scripts are included to ease graphics changes.
-These require a POSIX compatible `sh` and graphics utilities.
+Scripts are included for site management.
+These require a POSIX compatible `sh` and Python 3.

 ### fixgif
 The `fixgif` script is used to ensure a GIFs is optimized as well as looped